jsohndata/doc-git-cmds/README.md

-# Set of Git Commands to know
+# Set of git commands

+A brief documentation of git commands I found useful to know.

 ## Update git remote URL
 - Run to see the current remote.